SeedlingsBabylab/datavyu_scripts/README.md

        * object_present is single letter and lowercase
        * utterance_type is single letter and lowercase
        * none of the codes are empty
+<a name='checkcomments'></a>
+  3. check_comments.rb
+  A column name needs to be specified, and this script will perform checks on the given column only.
+The checks includes:
+       * Every other field of a comment cell should be empty
+       * The onset and offset time of a comment cell should be equal
+<a name='checkintervals'></a>
+  4. check_intervals.rb
+<a name='personalinfo'></a>
+  5. personalinfo.rb